 A patent is an exclusive right granted for an invention, and provides the patent owner with the right to decide how the invention can be legally used by others, if at all.
 In exchange for this right, the patent owner makes technical information about the invention publicly available in a published patent document.

-Almost all inventors need this affordable, common sense analysis from one of our attorneys, providing you with a clear understanding if your idea is patentable and other critical IP considerations.
+Almost all inventors need this affordable, common sense analysis from one of our attorneys in Mobile, providing you with a clear understanding if your idea is patentable and other critical IP considerations.
 Satterwhite Law is ready for the task.

 Some important terms to learn and know during your discussion with one of our lawyers about the patent application process: